-You can tell us about most changes in your circumstances via your MyFunding account.
+You can tell us about any changes via your MyFunding account.
 Depending on the nature of the change, you may need to complete a separate form.

 Change of address or other contact details

 You can amend your personal details yourself at any time by logging in to your MyFunding account.